This is another one of the most commonly asked questions among our customers in 2023:

 The market for both Arabica coffee and Robusta worldwide is simply enormous.
 Nevertheless, Arabica coffee and Robusta beans tend to be used for somewhat different purposes.
 While the vast majority of gourmet coffee is produced using Arabica beans, Robusta finds its way into most cheaper and generic mass-produced coffees.
 The reason being that with such plentiful supply of the latter beans, Robusta beans typically sell for around 50% less than their Arabica coffee counterparts.

 Just in case you wondered, the answer is yes – you can identify Arabica coffee and Robusta, simply by looking at the beans.
 Robusta beans tend to be relatively circular in shape, while Arabica coffee beans are oval.
 Put the two side by side and the difference is more than apparent.

 Last but not least, it’s really not up to us to specify which of the two primary types of coffee bean provides maximum enjoyment.
 There are literally too many different types of coffee beans available within both categories to make generalisations.
 You could certainly argue that all gourmet coffee is Arabica coffee, but this doesn’t mean there aren’t also some good Robusta coffees on the market (though rarer than specialty grade Arabica coffee).

 So our advice as usual – try out as many as you can and see which works best for you!

 At Hayman’s online coffee store you will find only the best types of coffee beans.
 Our incredible menu includes delicious and very famous coffees, such as Jamaican Blue Mountain coffee, best Kona coffee Hawaii and Panama Geisha coffee beans (i.e. Gesha coffee).
-All of our gourmet coffee is roasted on the same day it is shipped to you for amazing freshness – click here to order today, we ship worldwide!
+All of our gourmet coffee is roasted on the same day it is shipped to you for amazing freshness – click here to order today, we offer free worldwide shipping!